globalrx/globalrx/docs/readme.md

                     - You can also not set `LOAD` to `True`, and instead run `load_<agency>_data` commands manually to scrape just one agency.
 Make sure to run `update_latest_drug_labels` as well.
                 - Option 2: load data from a fixture
                     - Set `LOAD_FIXTURES` to `True` and place the appropriate fixture files in `/app/data/fixtures`.
 These are in the S3 bucket.
                     - This is fairly fast and does not wipe your local database the same way that loading a `PSQL` dump does, but it does potentially use a lot of RAM.
-Estimated time: 30 minutes
+Estimated time: 30 minutes (haven't tried this in a while)
                 - Option 3: load data from a PSQL dump.
 This is the fastest option but it will wipe your local database.
                     - Obtain a PSQL dump from the S3 bucket and place it in `/app/media/psql.dump`
                     - Set `LOAD_PSQL_DUMP` to `True`
                     - Loads both data and vectors.
-Estimated time:
+                    - Estimated time: 10-15 minutes.
+You'll see a bunch of `pg_restore` logs, it will wait for a long time on `public.data_productsection` as that's by far the largest table (includes all the vectors).
         - Ingest data from Django into Elasticsearch
             - Set `PROVISION_ES` to `True` to provision Elasticsearch with the `productsection` index and mappings
             - Uses the mapping file at `search/mappings/provision.json` to create the index with our schema